 Offerings: They grow Leyland Cypress and Arizona Cyrpess on site.
 They will also have pre-cut Fraser Furs from North Carolina starting Thanksgiving week.
 They have a play area, picnic tables, and “Christmas Train” for kids.

-Season: Yawn Station opened on November 17th and is open daily from 9AM-5PM except Thanksgiving Day when they are only open 2-5PM.
+Season: Yawn Station will open November 21st and is open daily from 9AM-5PM except Thanksgiving Day when they are only open 2-5PM.
+The last day of the season is December 13th.

 This article is just one of dozens we have about celebrating Christmas on the Northshore.
 If you’re interested in something else, please check out our Northshore Christmas guide where we have articles on where to find Santa, events happening in our area, light displays and more!